pianocurve/skepara/README.md

 # skepara

+This is the code that extracts the parameters from the code.
+This is at the same time a paraphrase and a paradise.

-Parameterize the numbers in your sketch (or Code written in JavaScript ).
+This is to parameterize the numbers in your sketch (or Code written in JavaScript ).

 This is a coding support tool that replaces numbers written directly in JavaScript code such as p5js with variables.

-Let's go to sketch paradise.
+Let's go to Processing sketch paradise!

 ## How to use